hugobelzil/evt_garch_project/README.md

 ## Results

-Detailed results, including the numerical outputs and visualizations, are available in the `results/` and `figures/` directories.
-The final report, `report/evt_garch_finalproject.pdf`, provides an in-depth explanation of the methods and findings.
+Detailed results, including the numerical outputs and visualizations, are available in the `Numerical_computations_python/` and `data_analysis_R/` directories.
+The final report, `evt_garch_finalproject.pdf`, provides an in-depth explanation of the methods and findings.
 If you notice any typo or mistake of any kind, please let me know hugo [dot] belzil [at] mail.mcgill.ca!.

 ---

 ## Acknowledgments

-This project was completed under the supervision of Prof. Johanna Nešlehová for MATH 598 at McGill University.
-The author acknowledges the contributions of Mikosch & Stǎricǎ (2000) and Embrechts, McNeil, & Frey (2005) for foundational theoretical results.
+This project was completed under the supervision of Prof. Johanna Nešlehová for MATH 598 at McGill University, whom I thank immensely for her help and support.
+We also acknowledge the contributions of Mikosch & Stǎricǎ (2000) and Embrechts, McNeil, & Frey (2005) for foundational theoretical results.

 ---